Spider-Man in other media: Animation

+Audio

+Spider Man made an appearance in a 1966 Golden Record entitled The Amazing Spider Man #1, an audio dramatisation of the eponymous issue.

+In 1972, Marvel released Spider Man: From Beyond the Grave: A Rockomic, a musical audio drama.

+In 1974, Power Records produced an audio dramatisation of Amazing Spider Man #124.

+In 1985, EMI Records produced dramatised audio adaptations of Amazing Spider Man issues #11-#12, and Amazing Spider Man Annual #18.
+These were adapted by Philip Evans, with music composed by Mike Duff and Andy Butler and they were recorded in Gloucester.

+In 1990, audio dramatisations of issues #303 and #319 were created by Shan-Lon Enterprises as part of their Read-Along cassette line.

+Veteran British audio drama creator Dirk Maggs produced The Amazing Spider-Man in 1995 for BBC Radio.
+The theme music was notably made by Queen band member Brian May.
+Originally airing as a series of 50 three-minute episodes, it was later released as a single 120 minute episode on CD.

+In the 2019 scripted podcast Marvels, Spider-Man is voiced by Teo Rapp-Olsson.

+Spider-Man appears in the 2022 scripted podcast Marvel's Squirrel Girl: The Unbeatable Radio Show, where he is voiced by Paul Scheer.

 Novels and books

 Spider-Man features in three original Marvel novels published in the 1970s by Pocket Books -- Mayhem in Manhattan by Len Wein and Marv Wolfman, and Crime Campaign and Murder Moon, both by Paul Kupperberg.
 In the 1990s, Byron Preiss published a series of novels based on Marvel Comics, edited by Keith R. A. DeCandido, and written by various authors including Adam-Troy Castro, Tom DeFalco, and Diane Duane; Preiss also published two Spider-Man short-story anthologies.
 Byron Preiss' license eventually lapsed, and the new licensee, Pocket Star (an imprint of Pocket Books), released Down These Mean Streets, by DeCandido, in 2005.
 In 2006, they released The Darkest Hours by Jim Butcher, and in 2007, Drowned in Thunder by Christopher L. Bennett.
 Some of the Preiss novels were team-ups with other Marvel characters (including the X-Men, Iron Man, and the Hulk), while others were solo adventures.
 The Byron Preiss novels shared a common continuity and occasionally referenced events in earlier novels, while later novels included a time-line.

 A number of Spider-Man children's books have also been published, from early readers and picture books to novels.
 Guide books include DK Publishing's Spider-Man: The Ultimate Guide, by Tom DeFalco and Spider-Man: Inside the World of Your Friendly Neighborhood Hero by Matthew K. Manning.